 MPSVs also support the offshore exploration and production activities of the energy industry.
 MPSVs are distinguished from OSVs in that they are significantly larger and more specialized vessels that are principally used to support complex deepwater subsea construction, installation, intervention, IRM, decommissioning and other sophisticated operations.
 These vessels are or can be equipped with a variety of lifting and deployment systems, including ROVs, large capacity cranes, winches or reel systems.
 For example, MPSVs can serve as a platform for the subsea installation of risers, jumpers and umbilicals.
 MPSVs also support ROV operations, diving activities, oil spill response efforts, well intervention, including live well intervention, platform decommissioning, and other complex construction operations.
 Generally, MPSVs command higher day rates than OSVs due to their significantly larger relative size and versatility, as well as higher construction and operating costs.
-Our 370 class DP-2 new generation MPSVs, the HOS Centerline and the HOS Strongline, are also capable of transporting deck or bulk cargoes with capacities that have approximately double the deadweight and three times the liquid mud capacity of one of our 200 class new generation OSVs.
+Our 370 class DP-2 new generation MPSVs, the HOS Centerline and the HOS Strongline, are also capable of transporting deck or bulk cargoes with capacities that have approximately double the deadweight and three times the liquid mud capacity of one of our 265 class new generation OSVs and more than eight times the liquid mud capacity of one of our 200 class new generation OSVs.
 Moreover, these MPSVs can assist in large volume deepwater well testing and flow-back operations.